Game Two: Hester Pioneers vs. Frankstown Scoundrels

 Still, Henry intended to score, even in this God-forsaken excuse for a ballpark.
 He'd seen plenty of neglected fields before, but this place was a bona fide dump.
 Dust swirled, lifting up the bits of white paint that had once decorated the bare wood of the bleachers.
 Then a gust of wind swept a trio of crumpled napkins over the pitcher's mound.

-The Scoundrel's pitcher was Sam "Junk Man" Murdoch, his nickname given to him, because he threw a lot of slow pitches.
+The Scoundrel's pitcher was Sam "Junk Man" Murdoch, his nickname given to him, because he threw a lot of slow, crappy pitches.
 His only other pitch was a fast ball, usually to intimidate the opposing batters.
-He'd already hit two Pioneers in the shoulder, three in the back, and one on the back of his calf.
+He'd already hit two Pioneers in the shoulder, three in the back, and one on the side of his calf.

 Henry tried to stay focused.
 But it was tough when he had to contend with the opposing players battering him every chance they got.
-He'd gotten knocked off base twice, and his ribs ached something fierce from trying to defend second base as a two-hundred pound runner plowed him over.
+He'd already gotten knocked off base twice, and his ribs ached something fierce from trying to defend second base as Carl Riggs, a two-hundred twenty pound runner, plowed him over.

 Still, Henry was doing his best to retain a sense of calm.
 Getting angry hadn't helped him any in the first game, and it wouldn't help him today either.